offbyone/ideas/content/posts/2025-07-25-habits-in-the-shell-shared.md

 But...

 I wanted it to be shared between my machines, instead of being per-machine.
 That meant I needed to do some more work to tie it into [chezmoi](https://chezmoi.io/).
 This post covers that.
-I'll be using chezmoi's `run_onchange_` script support here, to adapt Judy's idea.
+I'll be using chezmoi's [`run_onchange_` script support](https://www.chezmoi.io/user-guide/use-scripts-to-perform-actions/#clear-the-state-of-all-run_onchange_-and-run_once_-scripts), to adapt Mark's idea.

 Here's what I have in chezmoi's `dot_local/share/habits/` directory: